asiacanady/s18-a03/README.md

     ```

 ## B: Analysis of salaries
-Repeat the analysis from assignment 1 using the `helper` module you developed in part A. Each question will
+Repeat the analysis from assignment 1 using the `helper` module you developed in part A. Put your solution to B.1 in `q1.py`, B.2 in `q2.py` and so on.
+Each question has a template python script to get you started.

 1. How many employees does the city have (4 points)?
 2. How many full time employees (4 points)?